-- All 151,000 objects from the collection have been assigned a future location in Depot Boijmans Van Beuningen.
-They will be moved there from the end of 2020.
+- All 154,000 objects from the collection have been assigned a future location in Depot Boijmans Van Beuningen.
+They will be moved there in 2021.

 - The museum has devised a series of lessons for trainee doctors at the Erasmus Medical Centre called ‘The Art of Looking’, which encourages better observation.

 - Boijmans has started Boijmans Hillevliet in the Feijenoord neighbourhood.
 This learning and listening post in Rotterdam South aims of developing a sustainable contribution to the city.

 - Eight of the eleven exhibitions in the Boijmans Next Door programme have already taken place in the Kunsthal (3), the Chabot Museum (2), the Tax & Customs Museum, the Erasmus Medical Centre, the Stedelijk Museum in Schiedam and Museum Rotterdam.
 These unique partnerships with our neighbouring institutions have generated new connections, contexts and knowledge.
 Two exhibitions scheduled to open in the spring of 2020 have been postponed.

 - The exhibition of old masters from the collection of Museum Boijmans Van Beuningen at the National Gallery in London that was scheduled for 2021 may take place in the summer of 2023.

 - Boijmans in the Classroom, an international first, was launched in September 2019 and was fully booked from December for the entire school year.
 Up to mid-March, the programme provided in-classroom teaching with works of art from the museum’s collection for approx. 3000 pupils from 124 classes at 28 different schools.